-How To Easily Paint a Fall Tree With Watercolor Paint (with Video)
+How To Paint Autumn Trees With Watercolor Paint For Beginners

-Yes, you can buy the most expensive watercolor paints, brushes and watercolor paper.
+No, you don’t need to buy the most expensive watercolor paints, brushes, and watercolor paper.
 The paper is probably the most important part.
-Make sure you are getting heavy paper meant for watercoloring.
-If not your colors will not blend as nicely.
+For best results, purchase heavy paper designed explicitly for watercoloring.

-- Wet on Wet: The colors will blend more when the paper is wet.
-This is great for the Fall colors or even skies
+- Wet-on-Wet Technique: The colors will blend more when the paper is wet.
+This is great for the Fall colors or even skies.

-- Wet on Dry: You will get crisper lines and able to paint layers without the colors mixing.
+- Wet-on-Dry Technique: You will get crisper lines and be able to paint layers without the colors mixing.

-- Drybrush: Use the texture of the brush to stamp the leaf like look.
-Again the warm colors (orange, yellow, reds will naturally bend)
+- Drybrush Technique: Use the texture of the brush to stamp a leaf-like look.
+Again, the warm colors will naturally blend together.

 - Wash: Dilute part of the color with water.
 This can help things look more realistic by getting different tones of color.